© Kurt Petersen

 PAST WORKS

-Previous directing credits include THE ALCHEMIST and WOMEN BEWARE WOMEN (rehearsed readings, Bell Shakespeare); REVOLT.
+Previous directing credits include: THE WOLVES (Queensland University of Technology); THE ALCHEMIST and WOMEN BEWARE WOMEN (rehearsed readings, Bell Shakespeare); REVOLT.
 SHE SAID.
-REVOLT AGAIN. by Alice Birch (National Institute of Dramatic Art); Jada Alberts & Anne-Louise Sarks’ ELEKTRA/ORESTES (The Hive Collective / Metro Arts); SILK MOTH by Bushra El-Turk (Arcola Theatre, London); THE MERRY WIVES OF WINDSOR and ARIADNE AUF NAXOS conducted by Simone Young (Queensland Conservatorium); multimedia theatre work THE MUTANT MAN by Christopher Bryant in a “stylish production” [The Stage] with “glimpses of visual genius in its staging” (The Space Arts Centre, London); SNAPPY OPERAS (Mahogany Opera Group, London); SUNNYTOWN (La Boite); and, WINTERREISE (National Institute of Dramatic Art).
+REVOLT AGAIN. by Alice Birch (National Institute of Dramatic Art); Jada Alberts & Anne-Louise Sarks’ ELEKTRA/ORESTES (The Hive Collective / Metro Arts, Brisbane); SILK MOTH by Bushra El-Turk (Arcola Theatre, London); THE MERRY WIVES OF WINDSOR and ARIADNE AUF NAXOS conducted by Simone Young (Queensland Conservatorium); live-cinema work THE MUTANT MAN by Christopher Bryant in a “stylish production” [The Stage] with “glimpses of visual genius in its staging” (The Space Arts Centre, London); SNAPPY OPERAS (Mahogany Opera Group, London); SUNNYTOWN (La Boite Theatre Company); and, a cine-opera adaptation of Schubert’s WINTERREISE (National Institute of Dramatic Art).

 Heather’s popular adaptation of Mozart’s THE MAGIC FLUTE has been revived in theatres and concert halls across Europe including Queen Elisabeth Music Chapel (Belgium), Grande Théâtre de la Ville (Luxembourg), Calouste Gulbenkian Foundation (Lisbon), and Escuela de Música Reina Sofía (Madrid).